callmecavs/heading-links.js/README.md

 Inspiration: [https://twitter.com/_dte/status/580873945580109824](https://twitter.com/_dte/status/580873945580109824)

-A small (< 1kb minified), dependency-free library for deep linking headings.
-It does so by taking their content, parsing it into URL format, and then adding ID attributes.
+**A small (< 1kb minified), dependency-free library for deep linking headings.** It does so by taking their content, parsing it into URL format, and then adding ID attributes.

+## Demo

+[Download](https://github.com/callmecavs/heading-links/archive/master.zip) the repo, unzip it, and check out `demo.html`.

 ## Usage